borg286/sevtech/README.md

 * You can store Improved Backpacks' backpacks inside Iron Backpacks’ backpacks.

-* Not all of these baubles need to be equipped to work.
+* Not all of the [below](#heading=h.s3hykq23gasz) baubles need to be equipped to work.
 Most will work as long as they're in the inventory.

 * If you want to harvest any of the Low Grade Charcoal blocks, do so before entering the next age as this will cause them to turn into netherrack.